bprzybys-nc/ce-demo/ce-presenter-script.md

    - Right side (Context): Four components working together

 2. **The three levels table**
-   - Vibe coding: 10% success (casual, no structure)
+   - Vibe coding: Low effectiveness (casual, no structure)
-   - Prompt engineering: 40% success (better wording, still limited)
+   - Prompt engineering: Medium effectiveness (better wording, still limited)
-   - Context Engineering: 90%+ success (systematic approach)
+   - Context Engineering: High effectiveness (10x better than prompts - systematic approach)
-   - **Pause on these numbers** - let them sink in
+   - **Pause and emphasize the 10x improvement** - let that sink in

 3. **Core philosophy**
    - "It's not just WHAT to build, but HOW to build it according to YOUR standards"